ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/grep11/grep11-setup.md

 6. Start the GREP11 server

 !!!
 Important
-    **The commands shown on this page are for reference only**- they have already been performed by the lab instructors in order to set up the lab environment for you.
+    **The commands shown on this page are for reference only**- they have already been performed in order to set up the environment for you.

 ## Create a Certification Authority (CA) certificate and key